 Wood: We don’t subscribe to the idea that only certain woods are Tone Woods.
-We believe that all woods are Tone Woods and each type is unique in the sound and tone that it produces.
-It’s a matter of each player’s personal style and taste.
-Every player is different, every ear is different, so who are we to say which wood has the best tone?
+We believe that all woods are Tone Woods and each type is unique in the sound and tone it produces.
+Every player and every ear is different, so who are we to say which wood has the best tone?
 We build our necks with the finest Hard Maple, Curly Maple, Red Maple, Striped Maple, Cherry and Mahogany and use Rosewood or Maple for our fingerboards as well as a number of other woods.
 By special order, we can build a neck for you from any kind of wood.
 Ebony fingerboards are also available by special request.

 Frets: Every Aperio neck is hand fretted, and comes standard with glued and pressed stainless steel frets that are leveled and crowned.
-Many makers just press the frets in and leave it at that as it takes time to do the necessary fret work.
-This leaves you having to get it down locally at extra expense!
+Many makers just press the frets in and leave it at that, as it takes time to do the necessary fret work.
+This leaves you having to get it done locally at extra expense!
 Think about that before you purchase.
 Stainless steel makes the best fret material because it plays much more smoothly and lasts up to five times longer than alloy.
 If you try doing bends on stainless vs. alloy you’ll feel the difference immediately and the difference is amazing.
-Many guitar shops charge insane prices just to refret a neck with stainless, but we sell the entire handmade neck for less than a stainless refret!
+Many guitar shops charge insane prices just to refret a neck with stainless, but we sell the entire handmade neck often for less than a stainless refret.
 And we specialize in stainless refrets!
-The fret wire we use is 6100 and 6105 Stainless Steel.
+The fret wire we use is 6100, 6105, and 6150 Stainless Steel.

-Shape and Size: Our standard necks are offered in a C-shape, D-shape and a VC shape.
-We have found these to be the shapes that players want and come back to time after time after trying out other shapes.
-They are the shapes that are most comfortable to play.
+Shape and Size: Our standard necks are offered in a C-shape.
+We have found this to be the shape that players want and always come back to after trying out others.
+This is the shape that is most comfortable to play.
 They are 1-11/16″ wide at the nut and 2-3/16″ wide at the heel.

 Truss Rod: For a lifetime of strength and reliability, we use 304 stainless steel for the truss rod and slug.
 Each one is made in house.
 They are pinned and peened and will never fail with proper use.
 It is a single shaft with a conforming slot CNC routed in the back of the neck.
 This approach leaves as much wood as possible in the neck for better tone and feel.
 Compare a single truss rod neck to a dual acting truss rod and you can actually feel the difference.
 The dual truss rod feels artificial as though it is a different material.